Charging for single-use disposable beverage cups

 Around four-fifths of Scotland’s carbon footprint comes from the products and services we manufacture, use and throw away.
 While progress has been made, we still need to cut our emissions significantly and to achieve this we must drive a societal shift to reduce the demand for things we use and throw-away.
 The best way to reduce waste is to not create it in the first place and everyone can play a role in moving towards a circular economy where resources are kept in use for as long as possible.

-Our commitment to tackle consumption of these single-use items builds on the work of the independent Expert Panel on Environmental Charging and Other Measures.
+The SG is committed to tackling consumption of single-use items, building on the work of the independent Expert Panel on Environmental Charging and Other Measures.
 Its 2019 report made a number of recommendations to tackle the dependence on, and environmental impact of, single-use disposable beverage cups in Scotland, including the introduction of a national mandatory charge.

-Since then, we have worked with a range of stakeholders, including through the Single-Use Disposable Beverage Cups Charge Advisory Group, to help inform the development of this policy.
+Since then, the SG have worked with a range of stakeholders, including through the Single-Use Disposable Beverage Cups Charge Advisory Group, to help inform the development of this policy.
 We will continue to listen to stakeholders’ views to ensure any scheme is practical, effective and proportionate.